joleonar/DataCleaning/CodeBook.md

   - fBodyAcc was labeled as "FreqBodyAcc": Describe Body Acceleration in frequency
   - fGravityAcc was labeled as "FreqGravityAcc": Describe Gravity Acceleration in frequency
   - fBodyGyro was labeled as "FreqBodyGyr": Describe Body Giroscope in frequency.
-  - X, Y and Z refer to the components X Y and Z of tha variables
+  - X, Y and Z refer to the components X Y and Z of the variables

 10. A file called "Tidy_Data_S.txt" was created and uploaded.
 This file contain 10299 rows and 81 columns as it was described above.
 (Activities using descriptive names + Subject + 79 variables related with "mean" and "standard deviation").
 Data set was labeled set with descriptive variable names.
 There was found a typo in some of the names (i.e. fBodyBodyAccJerkMag).
 There was manually changed by fBodyAccJerkMag in "features.txt" file